How to travel Europe Cheap? 51 Smart and Simple Travel Tips

 If you’re on a tight budget, then go ahead and let your hostel staff know that when you’re asking for tips.
 Maybe they know about a super cheap and super tasty local restaurant, or they might be able to let you in on the secret to getting discounted entry into tourist sights.
 It never hurts to ask!

-EXTRA: Pay attention to currency leftovers
+50. Pay attention to currency leftovers

 Be careful and plan your expenses so you do not have high currency leftovers.
 When traveling around Europe, you might encounter different currencies:

-- Zwitzerland: Swiss franc
+Switzerland: Swiss franc

 If you have currency leftover, bear in mind banks will only accept to change bank notes.
 So, be smart about your currency leftovers and spend them in snacks -specially if you are traveling from a cheaper country to another with higher prices- or try to change your coins in the hostel with other travelers or in the reception.